johanhaleby/javalin.github.io/pages/docs/docs.md

 * Interopable/Portable: Cloud events is a [CNCF](https://www.cncf.io/) specification for describing event data in a common way.
 CloudEvents seeks to dramatically simplify event declaration and delivery across services, platforms, and beyond!
 * Use the Occurrent components as lego bricks to compose your own pipelines.
 Components are designed to be small so that you should be able to re-write them tailored to your own needs if required.
   Missing a component?
 You should be able to write one yourself and hook into the rest of the eco-system.
 Write your own problem/domain specific layer on-top of Occurrent.

+# Concepts

+## EventStore

+The event store is a place where you store events.
+Events are immutable pieces of data describing state changes for a particular stream.
+A stream is a collection of events that are related, typically but not limited to, a particular entity.
+For example a stream may include all events for a particular instance of a game or an order.

+Occurrent provides an interface, `EventStore`, that allows to read and write events from the database.
+The `EventStore` interface actually is composed of various smaller interfaces since not all databases supports all aspects provided by the `EventStore` interface.
+Here's an example that writes a cloud event to the event store and read it back:

+{% include macros/eventstore/mongodb/native/read-and-write-events.md %}

+Note that when reading the events, the `EventStore` won't simply return a `Stream` of `CloudEvent`'s, instead it returns a wrapper called `EventStream`.
+TODO Describe this

+Since Occurrent builds on-top of existing databases it's ok, given that you know what you're doing<span>&#42;</span>, to use the strengths of these databases.
+One such strength is that typically databases have good querying support.
+Occurrent exposes this using the `EventStoreQueries` interface that an `EventStore` implementation may implement to expose querying capabilities.
+For example:

+{% capture java %}
+ZonedDateTime lastTwoHours = ZonedDateTime.now().minusHours(2);
+// Query the database for all events the last two hours that have "subject" equal to "123" and sort these in descending order Stream<CloudEvent> events = eventStore.query(time(lte(lastTwoHours)).and(subject("123")), SortBy.TIME_DESC);
+{% endcapture %}
+{% capture kotlin %}
+val lastTwoHours = ZonedDateTime.now().minusHours(2);
+// Query the database for all events the last two hours that have "subject" equal to "123" and sort these in descending order val events : Stream<CloudEvent> = eventStore.query(time(lte(lastTwoHours)).and(subject("123")), SortBy.TIME_DESC)
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}

+<div class="comment"><span>&#42;</span>You must trade-off when it's appropriate to query the database vs creating materialized views/projections as well as creating indexes to allow for fast queries.</div>

+`EventStoreQueries` is not bound to a particular stream, rather you can query _any_ stream (or multiple streams at the same time).
+It also provides the ability to get an "all" stream:

+{% capture java %}
+// Return all events in an event store sorted by descending order Stream<CloudEvent> events = eventStore.all(SortBy.TIME_DESC);
+{% endcapture %}
+{% capture kotlin %}
+// Return all events in an event store sorted by descending order val events : Stream<CloudEvent> = eventStore.all(SortBy.TIME_DESC)
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}

+The `EventStoreQueries` interface also supports skip and limit capabilities which allows for pagination:

+{% capture java %}
+// Skip 42, limit 1024
+Stream<CloudEvent> events = eventStore.all(42, 1024);
+{% endcapture %}
+{% capture kotlin %}
+// Skip 42, limit 1024
+val events : Stream<CloudEvent> = eventStore.all(42, 1024)
+{% endcapture %}
+{% include macros/docsSnippet.html java=java kotlin=kotlin %}

+## Subscriptions

+## Views

+## Command Bus?

+## Sagas?

 # Getting started